mathiasvgr/world-border-challenge/README.md

 if you want more info check this : https://minecraft.fandom.com/wiki/Commands/worldborder

 ---

 ps : I made it for my **minecraft Java** so i don't know if it works on bedrock.
 Well, if you have any suggestions for improvement or ideas, go for it!
-I'm new to this "minecraft dev", if you can call it that way, so any resources can be helpful!
+I'm new to this "minecraft dev", if you can call it that way, so any resources can be helpful! the most famous challenges are 1 chunk border or 100x100 challenge.
+In this "tutorial" I choose 100x100 `/worldborder set 100` note that you can change `100` by any value you want !